You can’t look at the competition and say you’re going to do it better.

 And if you ask an Employee; It helps them seek their calibre and they get motivated.
 A healthy competition improves their relationship with a colleague as well.

-Competition; be it a game or a task, knowing your defender always works in favour.
+Competition; be it a game or a task, knowing your defender always works in favour of knowing how to deal with competition at workplace.
 This can simply be quoted:

 - Listen carefully to how your competitor behaves and talks.